sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 > The implication of Pott’s work was far-reaching.
 If soot, and not some mystical, numinous humor (à la Galen), caused scrotal cancer, then two facts had to be true.
 First, external agents, rather than imbalances of internal fluids, had to lie at the root of carcinogenesis!...
 Second, if a foreign substance was truly the cause, then cancer was potentially preventable.

-Removal of Carcinogens

-> There was no need to purge the body of fluids.
-Since the illness was man-made, its solution could also be man-made.
-Remove the carcinogen—and cancer would stop appearing.

-How scrotal cancer was prevented in young boys

-> By the late eighteenth century, the embarrassing plight of London’s climbing-boys was publicly exposed, and social reformers in England sought to create laws to regulate the occupation.
-In 1788, the Chimney Sweepers Act was passed in Parliament, preventing master sweeps from employing children under eight...
-Pott did not live to see the changes—he contracted pneumonia and died in 1788—but the man-made epidemic of scrotal cancer among sweeps vanished over several decades.

-## Lung Cancer

 How lunch cancer spread

 > By 1855, English, Russian, and French soldiers were all puffing their tobacco rations rolled up in paper.
 When these soldiers returned from the war, they brought their habits, like viruses again, to their respective homelands with them.

-How cigarettes spread

-> In the turbulent century between 1850 and 1950, the world offered conflict, atomization, and disorientation.
-The cigarette offered its equal and opposite salve: camaraderie, a sense of belonging, and the familiarity of habits.
-If cancer is the quintessential product of modernity, then so, too, is its principal preventable cause: tobacco.

-When something is so permissive in life, how to derive any linkages?

-> By the early 1940s, asking about a connection between tobacco and cancer was like asking about an association between sitting and cancer.”
-If nearly all men smoked, and only some of them developed cancer, then how might one tease apart the statistical link between one and the other?

 Linking lung cancer with smoking

 > By May 1, 1948, 156 interviews had come in.
 And as Doll and Hill sifted through the preliminary batch of responses, only one solid and indisputable statistical association with lung cancer leapt out: cigarette smoking.
 As more interviews poured in week after week, the **statistical association strengthened**...
 In the middle of the survey, sufficiently alarmed, he gave up smoking.

-How to collect stats about correlating deaths and cigarette

-> Each time a death in the cohort was reported, they contacted the registrar’s office to determine the precise cause of death.
-Deaths from lung cancer were tabulated for smokers versus nonsmokers.
-Doll and Hill could now sit back and watch cancer unfold in real time.

-Data proves lung cancer and smoking

-> In the twenty-nine months between October 1951 and March 1954, 789 deaths were reported in Doll and Hill’s original cohort.
-Thirty-six of these were attributed to lung cancer.
-When these lung cancer deaths were counted in smokers versus nonsmokers, the correlation virtually sprang out: **all thirty-six of the deaths had occurred in smokers**.

 Smoking and lung cancer